MaksyKost/DataStructures_PriorityQueue/README.md

 This repository was created for the **Data Structures** course at **Wrocław University of Science and Technology**.

 ## 📌 Project Description
-The goal of the project is to implement and benchmark two fundamental data structures in C++:
+The goal of the project is to implement a **priority queue** in C++ using two different data structures:

-- **Dynamic Arrays**
+- **Binary Heap**
-- **Singly Linked Lists**
+- **Doubly Linked List**

-The project focuses on the comparison of their performance across various operations, analyzing time complexity and behavior with different input sizes.
+The project includes the implementation of key priority queue operations as well as performance testing and comparison between the two approaches.

 ---